mmondics/aiops-z/README.md

 *Managed services* provide you with the capability to automate provisioning of infrastructure and virtual machine applications across multiple cloud environments with optional workflow orchestration.

-Infrastructure Automation is the one component of IBM Cloud Pak for Watson AIOps that is supported to run on OpenShift on IBM Z. The base CP4AIOps platform runs on x86 only.
+Infrastructure Automation is the one component of IBM Cloud Pak for AIOps that is supported to run on OpenShift on IBM Z. The base CP4AIOps platform runs on x86 only.

-For more information, see the [IBM Cloud Pak for Watson AIOps Architecture page](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/4.1.1?topic=overview-architecture)
+For more information, see the [IBM Cloud Pak for AIOps Architecture page](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/4.1.1?topic=overview-architecture)

 This tutorial focuses on the base component of CP4WAIOps - Infrastructure automation is not covered.